6 takeaways from the second GOP debate

 "Donald Trump is missing in action," DeSantis said.
 "He should be on this stage tonight."

-Christie accused Trump of skipping the debate not because of his substantial lead in the polls, as Trump has claimed, but because of fear of answering for his record, including the multiple indictments he's facing in connection to his efforts to overturn the results of 2020 election and other matters.
+Christie accused Trump of skipping the debate not because of his substantial lead in the polls, as Trump has claimed, but because of fear of answering for his record.

 China is the foreign policy thread through all things